bbglab/intogen-plus/docs/source/drivers_combination.rst

-Weighted methods to combine p-values, like the weighted Stouffer Z-score, provide some extra room for proper balancing, in the sense of modelling the relative credibility of each DIM.
-We reasoned that any good operational criteria to allocate weights should satisfy the following requirements: i) provide a specific weighting for each cohort, thereby allowing the relative credibility of a DIM to depend on the cohort; ii) reflect prior knowledge about known bona-fide driver genes;
+Weighted methods to combine p-values, like the weighted Stouffer Z-score, provide some extra room for proper balancing, in the sense of incorporating the relative credibility of each DIM.
+We reasoned that any good operational criteria to allocate weights should satisfy the following requirements: i) provide weighting on a cohort-specific basis, thereby allowing the relative credibility of a DIM to depend on the cohort; ii) reflect prior knowledge about known bona-fide driver genes;
 iii) reflect prior knowledge about the criteria that each DIM employed